On this page:

 However, when you choose another type of toilet, add enhancements, or change the location and plumbing, it will likely add to the cost.
 This is often less expensive when it’s part of a larger bathroom remodel.

-The typical price range for a new toilet is between $200 and $800 but could go as high as $2,000 or more for a self-cleaning, automatic flush with heated seat and bidet.
-In this article, we will take a look at several options of modern toilets and toilet enhancements to assist you in making a decision that fits your budget and desires.
+In this article, we will take a look at several options for modern toilets and upgrades to assist you in making a decision that fits your budget and desires.

 Cost to Replace a Toilet